HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 Form 1095 is treated similarly to the W-2’s that employees receive every year from their employer.
 Federal law requires that both you and the IRS receive a copy of Form 1095.

 When you receive your Form 1095, please take a few minutes to verify that the information is accurate.
-Please contact the number listed on Line 10 of Form 1095-C or Line 18 of Form 1095-B to report any errors.
+Contact the number listed on Line 10 of Form 1095-C or Line 18 of Form 1095-B to report any errors.

 What should I do if the information is incorrect on the Form 1095?

-Retirees of K-12 institutions or employer groups should contact their former employer.
-The contact number should be included on the 1095.
+But, retirees of school districts or employer groups should contact their former employer directly.
+Their contact number should be included on the 1095.

 Remember!
 You don’t need the Form 1095-B or 1095-C to file your tax return.
 Learn more at Affordable Care Act Tax Provisions for Individuals and Families.